rwoll/rwoll.com/content/software-engineering/_index.md

 If you're interested in my work, please feel free to [reach out to me](/contact/).
 Additionally, you may find some of my work on [__GitHub__][1].

-## Open Source Contributions and Interactions
+## Example Open Source Contributions and Interactions

 * Here's an example of me opening an issue, debugging it, and then patching it in Microsoft's Playwright library: [GitHub Issue](https://github.com/microsoft/playwright/issues/1777#issuecomment-618011447).